A Tennessee Boat Bill of Sale form provides evidence of the purchase and sale of a motorized boat/vessel between two or more parties.

 - 26 feet to 40 feet

 - One year: $38, 2 years: $72, 3 years: $107

 - One year: $51, 2 years: $97, 3 years: $142

 - Duplicate registration card or decals: $6

-Below, you can download a TN boat bill of sale in PDF or Word format:
+Below, you can download our Tennessee boat bill of sale template in PDF or Word format: